 5.3 The college is managed by a Board of Management which is comprised of eight members who are appointed as follows: four (4) representatives of the Trustees; two (2) representatives of the teachers; two (2) representatives of the parents of students attending the college.

-5.5 The senior management of the college is comprised of: Mr. Seán Twomey, Principal, and Mrs. Margot Hartnett, Deputy Principal.
+5.5 The senior management of the college is comprised of: Mr. Seán Twomey, Principal, Ms. Eileen Collins & Ms. Sharon Holland, Deputy Principals.

 5.6 A Parents’ Association operates within the college in co-operation with the Board of Management.